abdulsamad/experimentia/README.md

    ```

 3. **Environment Variables:**
    Create a `.env` file in both the `apps/client` and `apps/server` directories.
-Copy the required variables from `apps/client/.env.example` and `apps/server/.env.example`.
+Copy the required variables and template from `apps/client/.env.example` and `apps/serverless/.env.example`.

 ## Development